nfl6fh/face_recog_test/README.md

 1. Clone the repository using `git clone https://github.com/nfl6fh/face_recog_test`
 2. Enter the directory using `cd face_recog_test`
 3. Install the dependencies using `pip3 install -r requirements.txt`
-4. in order to add people to recognize, create a folder in the faces folder with the name of the person in the format: first_last.
+4. In order to add people to recognize, create a folder in the faces folder with the name of the person in the format: first_last.
 Then add images of the person in the folder.
 The images should be in .jpeg or .jpg or .png format
 5. Run the program using `python3 main.py`
 6. In order to stop the program, press `q` while in the video window